coviscan/coviscan-core/README.md

 # coviscan-core
-This repo includes the frontend javascript libraries and the backend cloud infrastructure
+This repo includes the the backend cloud infrastructure and dcc-validation-decorator

 ## Set up AWS authentication